 My cat Mabel is difficult.
 She’s demanding.
 Needy.
 Moody.
 Bossy.
 And she’s obsessed with me.
 I am her person.
 She does not appreciate anything (or anyone) getting in the way.
 There’s something special about knowing that Mabel loves me more than anyone else.
 And when we’re on the couch and she’s crashed out, purring away like a little motor car, it just makes me feel loved.

+So, thank you Dash, Imogene, Livi, and Mabel.
+You’ve helped me survive 2017, particularly during the holidays.
 When it comes to your pets, what are you thankful for?